 - If you qualify for a loan modification, we'll change the terms of your existing loan in order to include past-due payments.

 If it’s doable and something you desire, you also have the option of paying back the full amount all at once, but we understand that this doesn’t work for everyone.
 If you have any questions, make sure you’re communicating with your servicer.

 Mortgage Forbearance Deadlines Under The CARES Act

-If you request mortgage forbearance under the CARES Act, it can last up to a year, but it’s given in 6-month increments under the law.
-This means that you have to request an extension if you still need it at the 6-month mark.
-Reach out to your servicer if they don’t get in touch with you.
+If you request mortgage forbearance under the CARES Act, it can last up to a year.
+We're giving forbearances in 3-month increments.
+You'll need to request an extension if you still need it at the end of your forbearance term by reaching out to your servicer.

 What Other COVID-19 Mortgage Relief Options Do Borrowers Have?

 The prevailing option among the major mortgage investors who work with lenders at this point is mortgage forbearance.
 There is some general confusion around the difference between forbearance and deferral, and even well-intentioned servicers sometimes trip here, so let’s be clear.

 Forbearance is a temporary pause in mortgage payments.
 This is usually the starting point.
 A deferral of payments to the payoff of the loan is one potential alternative to pay off missed payments coming out of the forbearance itself.